emceha/emonesp/README.md

 # emoncms

-esp8266 nodemcu as energy monitor (pulse counter) sending data to emonpi https://github.com/openenergymonitor/emonpi , OTA updates with arduino ide
+esp8266 nodemcu as energy monitor (pulse counter) sending data to <a href="https://github.com/openenergymonitor/emonpi"> emonpi </a> , OTA updates with arduino ide